Double EPW-sextics with actions of A7 and irrational GM threefolds: Abstract

 \section{Abstract}

-We construct two examples of projective \KTsquares{} with an action of the alternating group $\mathcal{A}_7$, making them some of the most symmetric \hk{} fourfolds.
-They are realized as so called double EPW sextics and this allows us to construct an explicit family of irrational Gushel-Mukai threefolds.
+We construct two examples of projective \KTsquares{} with an action of the alternating group $\mathcal{A}_7$.
+They are realized as double EPW-sextics and this allows us to construct two explicit families of irrational Gushel-Mukai threefolds.